amarfiguig/11-Express/README.md

   * [License](#License)

 ## Description
-As small business owner I want to be able to write and save notes so that I can organize my thoughts and keep track of tasks I need to complete.
-This back-end note taking application has been built using node.js with express.
-The application allows user to create, delete and manage notes in a database.
+This back-end note-taking application is designed for small business owners who want to stay organized and keep track of tasks.
+Built using Node.js and Express, this application offers a simple and effective way to create, manage, and store notes.
+With this tool, you can easily write and save notes, ensuring you never forget important tasks or ideas.
+The notes are stored securely in a database, making it easy to retrieve and manage them whenever you need.
+Whether you're working from the office or on the go, this note-taking application is an essential tool for staying organized and on top of your tasks.

 ## Instillation
-To run this application from a local server node.js must be installed: https://nodejs.org/en/download/
+This application from a local server node.js

 **The packages required are:**

- * **fs**
+fs
-* **express @4.16.4**
+express @4.16.4

 ## Usage
-To use this application all dependencies must be installed.
-To run the applciation run ``npm run start`` in the terminal.
+To use this application, you must install the necessary dependencies by running npm install in the terminal.
+Once all dependencies are installed, you can start the application by running npm run start.
+The server will be up and running at http://localhost:PORT

 ## Screenshots